-While the big Instagram influencers are losing their grip on audience trust, another influencer category shining in getting more engagement and better conversion rates is “micro influencer.”
+While the big Instagram influencers are losing their grip on audience trust, another influencer category shining in, getting more engagement and better conversion rates is “micro influencer.”

-Who are the micro influencers?
+Who are the micro-influencers?

-Micro influencers stand in the middle of the influencer tiers.
+Micro-influencers stand in the middle of the influencer tiers.
 They’re individuals with a following between 1,000 to a couple of thousand followers.

-Based on how much the influencers get paid – micro influencers charge around $250 to $350 for a sponsored post, which is way cheaper than big influencers.
+Based on how much the influencers get paid – micro-influencers charge around $250 to $350 for a sponsored post, which is way cheaper than big influencers.

-But other than the number of followers and payments, these low-key influencers are defined by their roots and popularity in a single niche.
+Besides the number of followers and payments, these low-key influencers are defined by their roots and popularity in a single niche.

-In a nutshell, micro influencers are:
+In a nutshell, micro-influencers are:

-- Someone with a small following in thousands
+- Someone with a small following; in thousands

 - Individuals posting about a specialized interest on their social media handles

-- Influencers who have a more localized reputation that people can relate to more closely than a celebrity fandom
+- Influencers who have a more localized reputation that people can relate to

-Now that we know the term micro influencers, let’s see what made this influencer clan establish itself permanently in the market ruled by traditional influencers like Kardashians and Jenners.
+Now that we know the term micro-influencers, let’s see what made this influencer clan establish itself permanently in the market ruled by traditional influencers like Kardashians and Jenners.

-Why are micro influencers the new gods of influencer marketing?
+Why are micro-influencers the new gods of influencer marketing?

-Here are the five reasons that make micro influencers an equivalent if not a superior alternative for the high-budget mega influencers.
+Here are the five reasons that make micro-influencers an equivalent, if not a superior, alternative for the high-budget mega influencers.